lsst-dm/dmtn-224/index.rst

 Similar to the Notebook Aspect, the Portal Aspect needs to make API calls on behalf of the user (most notably to the TAP and image API services).
 Unlike the Notebook Aspect, the Portal Aspect uses a regular internal token with appropriate scopes for this.

+The Portal Aspect uses ``GafaelfawrIngress`` custom resources to define its ingresses.
+There are two separate ingresses, since the admin API requires different scopes than the user-facing service.

 In the Science-Platform-specific modifications to Firefly, the software used to create the Portal Aspect, that internal token is extracted from the ``X-Auth-Request-Token`` header and sent when appropriate in requests to other services.
 Since the Portal Aspect supports using other public TAP and image services in addition to the ones local to the Science Platform deployment in which it's running, it has to know when to send this token in an ``Authorization`` header and when to omit it.